 Some England rugby players have mentioned how they would have appreciated Twitter when they won the world cup back in 2003, suggesting that having thousands of congratulatory messages would have been great.

-Unlike football, rugby and american football, some sports give athletes the chance to tweet whilst they’re competing.
+Unlike football, rugby and American football, some sports give athletes the chance to tweet whilst they’re competing.
 Field athletics and sports like weightlifting provide athletes several minutes between jumps, throws and lifts – plenty of time to put finger to phone and update fans.
-Olympic weightlifter Zoe Smith has commented how she is known as the “athlete that tweets between her snatch and jerk” although most professional athletes do not tweet mid-competition.
+Olympic weightlifter Zoe Smith has mentioned how she is known as the “athlete that tweets between her snatch and jerk” although most professional athletes do not tweet mid-competition.

 Greg Rutherford is not shy of sharing his opinions on social media, even if it means straining his relationship with British Athletics, the body governing his sport in the UK.
 Before winning the world championships in it, Rutherford had been very vocal on Twitter about what he deemed a ‘ridiculous’ kit not featuring the union flag.

 — Greg Rutherford (@GregJRutherford) August 13, 2015